faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 3   libGPUSupportMercury.dylib    	0xa2aa342d gpusGenerateCrashLog + 160
 ```

-We can use the Hopper Disassembler and
+We can use the Hopper\index{Hopper} Disassembler and
 reverse engineering\index{software!reverse engineering} tool here.
 By locating the binary on our Mac,
-we can ask Hopper to not only dissemble the code in question, but to also produce pseudocode.
+we can ask Hopper to not only dissemble the code in question, but to also produce pseudocode\index{pseudocode}.
-For most developers, keeping an understanding of assembly code fresh in the mind is difficult because assembly code is rarely hand written nowadays.
-This is way the pseudocode output is most valuable.
+For most developers, keeping an understanding of assembly code fresh in the mind is difficult because assembly code\index{software!assembly code} is rarely hand written nowadays.
+This is why the pseudocode output is most valuable.

 We first find the location of the binary from the `Binary Images` section of the crash report.
 ```
 /System/Library/PrivateFrameworks/GPUSupport.framework/Versions/A/Libraries/libGPUSupportMercury.dylib
 ```

-Traversing the file hierarchy can be cumbersome for system binaries as they are deeply nested in the filesystem.
+Traversing the file hierarchy can be cumbersome for system binaries as they are deeply nested in the file system.

-If Hopper is **already running**, a quick way to select the correct file is to use the command line.
+If Hopper is **already running**, a quick way to select the correct file is to use the command line\index{command!hopper}.

 ```
 '/Applications/Hopper Disassembler v4.app/Contents/MacOS/hopper' \